 Understanding the place

 The first trigger of unease to me is being dropped into an unknown environment.
 When I first came to the Rocky Mountains from the quaint North East it was like landing on a different planet.
 My first trip to Moab might as well have been a different universe.
-All I could think about was dehydration and rattle snakes.
+All I could think about was dehydration and rattlesnakes.
 Had I not been 18, I might have done a little research on the place to ease the shock.
-Read a little bit about where you’re going, the landscape, the native plants and animals.
-Certainly look up some factoids, but don’t stop there.
+Read a little bit about where you’re going, the landscape, the native plants, and animals.
+Certainly, look up some factoids, but don’t stop there.
 Find some photos and paintings, and read some creative nonfiction from folks like Ed Abbey or our personal favorite, Terry Tempest Williams.

 For some, it is not the place that can cause anxiety, but the idea of spending several days with strangers in the wilderness; eating together, sharing stories, and seats on a vessel.
-Similarly with baselines for comfort, social factors may be different depending on the trip itself, if you have friends along; if you’re there alone.
-If breaking the ice is a big hurdle for you, let the first day go with taking in the sights and the sounds.
+Similarly, with baselines for comfort, social factors may be different depending on the trip itself, if you have friends along; if you’re there alone.
+If breaking the ice is a big hurdle for you, let the first day go by taking in the sights and the sounds.
 Let others chat, spend time listening.
 By the time you get to camp, you will have experienced quite a lot together.
-At dinner, there will be comfortable seating and a budding sense of comradery creating moments of connection with those around you, and inspire future conversations.
+At dinner, there will be comfortable seating and a budding sense of comradery creating moments of connection with those around you, and inspiring future conversations.
 Lastly, there is nothing wrong with letting a whole trip pass without more than a few words; nature speaks plainly to those who listen.

 Use the guides

 Those cheery brilliant people at the oars are integral to all of this.
-They have knowledge of the place, and are there to make us all feel as comfortable as possible while we’re out of our element.
+They have knowledge of the place and are there to make us all feel as comfortable as possible while we’re out of our element.
 Ask them questions, let them tell you a story.
 On my first Holiday trip, I watched the guides and how they interacted with not just people, but the river.
-It opened my eyes to their comfort, and through their ease I started to find my own.
+It opened my eyes to their comfort, and through their ease, I started to find my own.
 When it comes to rapids, or big hikes let their expertise guide you.
 They will talk you through the situation, and if it sounds like something that is over your limit they will work to find a way around.

 The water is just fine